chavee/node-red-contrib-netpie/README.md

 # node-red-contrib-netpie

-A Node-RED node collection for connecting to NETPIE/NEXPIE IoT Platform.
+A Node-RED node collection for connecting to NETPIE IoT Platform.
 This package provides comprehensive IoT device simulation, data management, and cloud communication capabilities.

 ## Installation